avrilcoghlan/LittleBookofRBioinformatics/src/chapter2.rst

 |image2|

-In the code above, the line chunkGCs <- numeric(n) makes a new vector *chunkGCs* which has the same number of elements as the vector *starts* (5 elements here).
+In the code above, the line "chunkGCs <- numeric(n)" makes a new vector *chunkGCs* which has the same number of elements as the vector *starts* (5 elements here).
 This vector *chunkGCs* is then used within the *for loop* for storing the GC content of each chunk